anitab-org/mentorship-flutter/README.md

 - App uses [BLoC pattern](https://bloclibrary.dev/#/coreconcepts) extensively
 - To communicate with API, [Chopper](https://pub.dev/packages/chopper) is used
 - To save JWT token, [Flutter Secure Storage](https://pub.dev/packages/flutter_secure_storage) is used
+- If you find something in code that looks a bit odd, it might be some useful extension method from `lib/extensions`

 ### Web support